Rainbows in culture: Flags

 Rainbow flags tend to be used as a sign of a new era, of hope, or of social change.
 Rainbow flags have been used in many places over the centuries: in the German Peasants' War in the 16th century, as a symbol of the Cooperative movement; as a symbol of peace, especially in Italy; to represent the Tawantin Suyu, or Inca territory, mainly in Peru and Bolivia; by some Druze communities in the Middle east; by the Jewish Autonomous Oblast; to represent the International Order of the Rainbow for Girls since the early 1920s, and as a modified symbol of gay pride and LGBT social movements since the 1970s.
 In the 1990s, Archbishop Desmond Tutu and President Nelson Mandela described the newly democratic South Africa as the "rainbow nation", also alluding to its diversity and multiculturalism.

 Rainbow symbol

 The rainbow was adopted as a symbol of hope during the COVID-19 pandemic, especially during periods of lockdown.
 Households worldwide displayed home-made images of rainbows in their windows, often alongside positive messages.

 The rainbow has been a symbol of ethnic and racial diversity.
 Various Rainbow Coalition movements have used the rainbow as a metaphor for bringing together people from a broad spectrum of races and creeds.

+Culture

+The Rainbow Bridge (pets) is said to be an afterlife for pets, where deceased animals wait to be reunited with their humans owners once they too pass on.
+'Gone to the Rainbow Bridge' and 'helped across the Rainbow Bridge' are used as euphemisms for a pet dying or being euthanized, respectively.